 Blackjack Basic Strategy for Dealers and Players

 The basic strategy rule for blackjack is pretty simple.
 Players try their best to score 21 or get as close to 21 as possible without exceeding 21.
-Dealer’s on the other hand with any card between 2 to 10 are worth their face value.
-ACE is worth 11 or 1 point, while jack, queen and king is worth 10 points.
+ACE is worth 11 or 1 point, whilst Jack, Queen and King are all worth 10 points.

 Besides, the advanced blackjack dealer rule states that as a dealer, you can’t have insurance bet.
-Dealer’s can’t also double down, split or surrender.
-They also face additional rules that limit them on how they can stand and hit.
+Dealers can’t also double down, split or surrender.
+They must abide by the set rules.

 Before you start Dealing Cards

 Just before you start dealing cards as a dealer, you should note some things need to be in place.
 First and foremost, you need to shuffle the decks of cards.
-When playing with several players, combing more than one number of decks.
+When playing with numerous players more than one deck is often combined to help prevent card counting.

 After shuffling your cards, make sure the players place their bets on the table before you deal out the cards.
-After dealing the cards, players can’t wager more except they want to split or double down their hands into two.
+Once the cards are dealt players can’t change their bets except if they want to split or double down their hands.

 Dealing cards for Players